nejrariizviic/Skillflow/README.md

 ##  Future Improvements
 The Skillflow project serves as a foundation for ongoing enhancements, including:
-- Advanced Matching Algorithm – Optimizing job recommendations based on freelancer skills and client needs.
+- Advanced Matching Algorithm – optimizing job recommendations based on freelancer skills and client needs.
-- Integration with Third-Party Tools – Expanding capabilities by connecting with relevant external services.
+- Integration with Third-Party Tools – expanding capabilities by connecting with relevant external services.